eyalabraham/docker-services-demo/README.md

 ### Kubernetes deployment
 See [README.md](K8s-deployment/README.md) in the ```K8s-deployment``` directory.

-## Testing
+## Demoing and testing
+A detailed demo script is available for you to use as a guide to familiarize with the application and basic underlying functions.
+[The demo script](doc/how-to-use-the-demo-app.md) includes a step by step description including screen shots.
 Wherever possible, internal ports where exposed to use as test points for the REST API endpoints.
-To test intermediate points within the application use the ```curl``` CLI command to "inject" REST requests directly into the running services.
+To test intermediate points within the application deploy the application with ```docker-compose``` and use the ```curl``` CLI command to "inject" REST requests directly into the running services.
 Suggested tests are listed in the TESTME.md files found in each of the services' directories.
+Refer to the [design.md](doc/design.md) files for RESTapi interface details.
 See the ```docker-compose.yml``` file for local port numbers under the ```ports:``` tag for each service.

 ## Services architecture